mirage

 Vs observability

-They watch what the agent already did, after the run.
+They watch what the agent already did, after the side effects landed.

 How it works

-Mirage’s entire surface area is mocks, policies, and a session wrapper.
-No SDKs to learn, no model-in-the-loop, no live traffic in tests.
+Mirage’s entire surface area is YAML, a session wrapper, and a gateway binary.
+No SDKs to learn, no model in the decision loop, one policy file across CI and production.

 01